The Shanghai Masters is a men’s tennis tournament on the ATP Tour that is played on outdoor hard courts in Shanghai, China.

 Dates

-The 2023 ATP Shanghai Masters Tennis tournament will be held from the 2nd to the 15th of October 2023, with this year’s tournament taking place in the same week as the WTA tournaments in Hong Kong, Seoul, and Zhengzhou.
+The 2023 ATP Shanghai Masters Tennis tournament was held from the 2nd to the 15th of October 2023, with this year’s tournament taking place in the same week as the WTA tournaments in Hong Kong, Rouen, Seoul, and Zhengzhou.

 Players

-The official entry list for the 2023 tournament in Shanghai has not yet been released but below is a selection of players who are expected to play in the singles in 2023.
+The official entry list for the 2023 tournament in Shanghai has now been released and below is a selection of players who participated in the singles in 2023.

 - Adrian Mannarino